-Excerpted from ABET General Criteria 3 for Accreditation of Engineering Programs, 2015-2016
+Excerpted from ABET General Criterion 3 for Accreditation of Engineering Programs, applicable beginning in 2019-20 cycle:

-"The program must have documented student outcomes that prepare graduates to attain the program educational objectives.
-Student outcomes are outcomes (a) through (k) plus any additional outcomes that may be articulated by the program."
+"The program must have documented student outcomes that support the program educational objectives.
+Attainment of these outcomes prepares graduates to enter the professional practice of engineering.
+Student outcomes are outcomes (1) through (7), plus any additional outcomes that may be articulated by the program"